 This is not really an issue as the price for this plugin is extremely reasonable and I think plugin developers deserve to be paid for their hard work.
 But I do need to point out that this is a premium plugin and is not free.

-Divi Map Extended Module Map Designs
+Designs in Divi Map Extended Module

 This plugin offers an extended array of map designs to choose from — so much so that when I go to choose a map design I’m confronted with decision paralysis.
 So, here are all of the design choices for this plugin and what they look like (at the time of this writing.)
 Please note that these are the designs for the ROADMAP choice.
 The plugin also offers the choice of satellite (which always looks the same), hybrid, or terrain maps.
 The map here was of geeky places to go in Kyoto.
 The map pins here with the soot sprites were custom ones I made and uploaded, the others are default map pins I set in different colors.
 For that map in action, you can visit the page here.